A STEP-BY-STEP GUIDE TO APPLY FOR A LIQUOR AND GAMING BUSINESS LICENSE

 Las Vegas, Nevada 89155

-Steps one (1) through five (5) must be completed prior to mailing in your application. *** Application cannot be submitted online ***
+Steps one (1) through five (5) must be completed prior to mailing in your application. ***Applications cannot be submitted online.***

 Due to personal information contained within your application and to ensure the packet is received by our office, we recommend tracking your package through USPS certified mail or another parcel service that provides tracking.
 The Business License Department is not responsible for lost mail items that do not have tracking confirmation.